DaanSchlosser/CityGML2.0-EnergyADE3.0_creator/README.md

 `http://schemas.opengis.net/...` import (CityGML 2.0 modules,
 GML 3.1.1, SMIL, xLink) to its local copy under [xsd/](xsd/), plus an xAL fallback to [xsd/xAL.xsd](xsd/xAL.xsd).
 No network access required.
-The bundled `KITModelViewer_V7.5_Build-3636/` schemas are *not* used by the validator — they exist only as the target of the §9 viewer fix.
+The KIT ModelViewer's own schemas are never consulted by the validator — they matter only for the §9 viewer-side display fix.

 ```powershell
 python tools/validate_xsd.py generated/renodat.gml